 The retention period for automatic incremental backups is 7, 15, 30, 45, or 60 days.
 You select your desired retention period when the automatic backups are enabled.
 You cannot set your own retention period or frequency of automatic incremental backups.

 When you enable automatic backups for a database, a first level 0 backup will be created.
 After the first backup, level 1 backups will run every day until the next weekend.
 Every weekend, a new level 0 backup will be created.
-Automatic backups enabled for the first time after November 20, 2018 on any database will run between 00:00 AM and 06:00 AM in the time zone of the DB System's region.
+Automatic backups enabled for the first time after November 20, 2018 on any database will run between 00:00 AM and 06:00 AM in the time zone of the database system's region.
 If you have enabled automatic backups on a database before this date, the backup window for the database will continue to be between 00:00 AM and 06:00 AM UTC.

 Yes.
 All your backups are encrypted with the same master key used for TDE encryption.